 Section Description Timeout ■ Specify how long the door handle lock can remain open after someone opens the door handle via a smart card or via remote control using the software.
 When the timeout expires, the door handle lock will be automatically closed.
 Default is 600 seconds (that is, 10 minutes).
-Door sensor polarity Choose the correct setting based on the type of contact closure sensors used to monitor the door: Normally closed: The contact is closed (conducting) when the door is closed and open (not conducting) when the door is open.
-This is the default.
-Normally open: The contact not conducting when the door is closed and conducting when the door is open.
-Note: For both normally closed and normally open sensors, the reported state is "alarmed" when the door is open and "normal" when the door is closed.
+Door sensor Choose the correct setting based on the type of contact closure sensors used to monitor the door: polarity Normally closed: The contact is closed (conducting) when the door is closed and open (not conducting) when the door is open.
+Default.
+Normally open: The contact not conducting when the door is closed and conducting when the door is open. ■ Note: For both normally closed and normally open sensors, the reported state is "open" when the door is open and "closed" when the door is closed.
+Relock on Handle Close ■ This setting controls auto-locking of door handles.
+Select "Only if door closed" to delay auto-locking of door handles until "Door State" and "Door Lock State" are both verified as "Closed".
+Select "Always" to relock door handles automatically.
+Connected Device If your door handle has a connected device, such as a keypad, select it from the list.